 The Leadership Northwest Missouri Class of 2015 would like to invite all LNWMO Alumni to participate in these postings.
-Our hope is that anytime you are at an event, you can share the fun things your community has to offer.
+Share the fun things your community has to offer.

 As alumni, we must work together to ensure that others can partake in the experiences we shared.

-Your generous gift will allow others to build meaningful relationships, develop their leadership skills, discuss our region, and empower them to take the next steps in their personal journey.
+Your generous gift will allow others to build meaningful relationships, develop their leadership skills, discuss our region, and empower them to take the next steps on their personal journey.

 Administrative and program expenses require funding in order for Leadership Northwest Missouri to sustain and grow.

 Leadership Northwest Missouri is a registered 501(c)(3) non-profit organization.
 Contributions are tax-deductible as allowed by IRS regulations.

 “Fill Your Cup” Leadership Summit – Class of 2018 – The Power of Influence: Seven Keys to Leading Positive Change from the power of presence to the power of voice.
 Leadership and resilience expert, Dr. Tim Crowley, revealed the process of making a difference in the world.